 I grew up in small town and farming area in southern NJ about forty minutes from the one of my favorite places, Ocean City, NJ.
 My dad was a land surveyor and my mom a lover of books.
 My dad passed on to me his integrity, love of nature, and work ethic and my mom my heart for God, love for reading, and perseverance and commitment in following Jesus and building His church.

-I write a weekly blog at carpentertheologian.com.
-Also, I love Labradors, exploring a new place or town with my wife, Pam, time with my kids, and a quiet morning with a good book and a fresh, ground cup of Stumptown coffee!
+I just released a book called How I Became a Christian Despite the Church and I write a weekly blog at carpentertheologian.com .
+My favorites things are exploring new places with my wife, Pam, spending time with my kids and grandkids, my black lab, Sydney, and a quiet morning with a good book and a cup of fresh, ground coffee!

 Select spy and mystery thrillers and anything by John Stott, Richard Mouw, or Abraham Kuyper.